2016rshah/blog/posts/12-books-12-months-2019.md

 Like Water for Chocolate by Laura Esquivel (April)
 The Joy Luck Club by Amy Tan (May)
-The Essence of Jainism by Kumarpal Desai + Pure Freedom: The Jain Way of Self Reliance by Amar Salgia (June)
+The Essence of Jainism by Kumarpal Desai + Pure Freedom: The Jain Way of Self Reliance by Amar Salgia (June) Interpreter of Maladies by Jhumpa Lahiri (July)
+Song of Solomon by Toni Morrison (August)
+When Breath Becomes Air by Paul Kalanithi (September)
 ```

 See also: